LuanP/futebolistica/README.md

 Done.

-NOTE
+Note
 ----
-You can create a superuser during the syncdb and fill the database with data on admin or create one on hand later with the `shell`.
+You can create a superuser during the `syncdb` and fill the database with data on admin or create one on hand later with the `shell`.